skmirajulislam/Bank-Management-System/README.md

    ```

 2. **Set up the database:**
-   - Create a database and configure the JDBC connection in the `Connn` class (not shown above).
+   - Create a database and configure the JDBC connection in the `Connn` class.
    - Ensure tables for users, accounts, and transactions exist.

 3. **Compile and run:**
    - Open the project in your IDE.
    - Run `main_Class.java` or `Login.java` to start the application.
-   - `cd D:\devlopment\Bank-Management-System-\out\production\Bank_Management_System`
-   - `java bank.management.system.main_Class`

-## Screenshots

-> _Add screenshots of the login screen, dashboard, and transaction windows here for better understanding._

 ## License

-_This project currently does not have a license specified.
-Please add one if you intend to share or reuse._
+This project is licensed under the [MIT License](LICENSE).

 ## Author